sarahchiang0529/sarahchiang0529/README.md

 I'm a 3rd-year Computer Science student at the University of Western Ontario with a passion for Full Stack Development.

 ### Some Fun Stuff I've Done 😎
-Database Administrator @ London Health Sciences Centre: Built a database using Natural Language Processing to create semi-structured spreadsheets from clinical reports
+- Database Administrator @ London Health Sciences Centre: Built a database using Natural Language Processing to create semi-structured spreadsheets from clinical reports
+- Aspiring Project Developer @ UWO Blueprint ??

 ## 🛠 Skills